mendix/docs/content/en/docs/howto/front-end/conversation-best-practices.md

     * Why should I trust it?
     * What does it want me to do next?

 * **System status or version**: Help end-users understand the capabilities and limitations of the system, setting appropriate expectations for their experience.
-For example, let the user know if the system is in beta.
+For example, let them know if the system is in beta.
-* **New features and updates**: For recurring end-users, actively communicate with the end-user about new features and updates of the system.
+* **New features and updates**: For returning end-users, actively communicate with the end-user about new features and updates of the system.

 ### 4.3 Examples

 * Communicate what the end-user can do with the system.
-* Proactively ensure end-user data protection.
+* Proactively ensure the end-user's data protection.

     {{< figure src="/attachments/howto/front-end/conversation-best-practices/protection-and-examples.png" max-width="320px" alt="Give example questions and indicate on the screen that data is protected" >}}

-* Effectively communicate the new features or improved service to the end-users and let end-users properly evaluate the value of the AI system.
+* Communicate the new features or improved service to the end-users.
+Let end-users properly evaluate the value of the AI system.
-* Communicate the version of the system, allowing the end-user to determine the system's limitations.
+* Indicate the version of the system, allowing the end-user to determine the system's limitations.

     {{< figure src="/attachments/howto/front-end/conversation-best-practices/upgraded-recommendations.png" max-width="320px" alt="Pop-up informing that new features are available" >}}